SuadeLabs/fire/documentation/properties/status.md

 ### conversion
 The instrument was converted into another form, such as preferred stock converting into common equity.

+### failed_to_deliver
+This identifies collateral or cash that has not been delivered or received on the date contractually agreed.
+For example, a repo where stock has been pledged on the contractual settlement date but cash has not been received will be pledge by the counterparty as an agreed date in the future.

 ### other
 Any other redemption-related action not captured by the other redemption categories.